SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 All sections below are optional.
 If a device partner decides to certify extended capabilities, they are documented in the certificate and publicly displayed on the Device Partner Portal.
 Customer can filter and search for devices that support certain capabilities.
 Therefore, it is recommended to certify all capabilities (aka. "extended capabilities") offered by the device.
 The capabilities are listed below in descending order of importance based on Software AG's experience.
 To indicate that a device wants to certify extended capabilities, it has to add the respective element to the list of supported operations in the inventory object of the device.
-All extended capabilities that receive operations require the fragment  `com_cumulocity_model_Agent` have to be present in the device managed object in the inventory.
+All extended capabilities that receive operations require the fragment  `com_cumulocity_model_Agent` have to be present in the managed object accessible thorugh the inventory API endpoints.

 **Info:** Before using the Self-Certification Tool make sure all operations were successfully executed by the agent.
 The tool does not trigger any operations but checks the audit log of Cumulocity IoT.